matancha/OpenHandsClone/docs/seminar/memory-and-context.md

 ### Persistent vs Ephemeral Memory

 `save_to_session` writes the `State` dataclass to disk while `restore_from_session` reloads it when the session restarts.
-The history list is not pickled; it is reconstructed from the event stream and a fresh `View` is created for processing:
+The raw `history` field in `State` stores a list of events.
+When preparing input for the LLM a transient `View` is built from these events.
+This view is not saved to disk&mdash;it is recomputed on demand whenever the event history changes:

 ```python
 def save_to_session(self, sid: str, file_store: FileStore, user_id: str | None) -> None: